 Lambs Farm Famous Farmyard

-The Lambs Farm Farmyard will open daily March 22nd through October and weekends only through November 16th.
-Come and enjoy Lambs Farm's famous Farmyard.
-Meet Miss Wiggles, the 450-pound pig with an affinity for Bavarian Crème donuts and Oreo Cookies® and meet all of the new miniature animals, including Levi the miniature horse.
+The Lambs Farm Farmyard will open daily March 25th through October 30, 2016.
+Meet Miss Wiggles, the 450-pound pig with an affinity for Bavarian Crème donuts and Oreo Cookies®, and meet all of the new miniature animals, including Levi the miniature horse.
 Climb into the petting zoo with goats, sheep and lambs.
 Check out the llamas, alpacas, cows, horses, ducks and more.
 Enjoy a ride on the old-fashion carousel or the train.
 Then challenge friends and family to a round of mini golf!
 Farmyard memberships are available.
 Day passes for all activities available for $8 for adults and $12 for children 2-12.

 Lansing Autumn Festival